TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/PhpFileFormatting/UsingPhpdoc/Index.rst

 For more information on phpDoc see the phpDoc web site at `http://www.phpdoc.org/ <http://www.phpdoc.org/>`_

-TYPO3 requires that each class, function and method be documented with phpDoc.
+TYPO3 does not require that each class, function and method be documented with phpDoc, but if you cannot use a type-hint, then a docblock documenting types is necessary.
+Additionally add a phpDoc to your code if it provides additional information.
+For example detail the content of arrays using the Object[] notation, if the return type is mixed and cannot be strictly annotated, add a @return tag.
+If parameters or return types have specific syntactical requirements, document them.

+The single parts of information for a phpDoc keyword are separated by one single space.

 For information on phpDoc use for class declarations see "Class information block".

-The single parts of information for a phpDoc keyword are separated by one single space.

 Function information block
 """"""""""""""""""""""""""